 Why is it so expensive?

 $6.75 per square foot!
 We know you're frugal, and this upsets you.
-Reclaimed wood flooring is expensive because time is money.
-Removing an old floor without splintering it or destroying the existing tongues and grooves, de-nailing it and cleaning the crud off the tongues and scraping the old adhesive off the face and then storing it neatly takes time.
+But reclaimed wood flooring is expensive because time is money.
+Removing an old floor without splintering it or destroying the existing tongues and grooves, de-nailing it, measuring, bundling, and storing it neatly takes time.
 Unlike many salvage yards, we don't make you pick through a dark basement full of odd lots of old flooring, with different species all mixed together to find wood that will match your floor.

 We do all this work so you don’t have to (your time is money too).
 We do sell small quantities of reclaimed wood by the piece (for example, a 1 foot stick of 1.25" wood will cost about a $1; a 1 foot stick of 2.25" wood will cost $1.30) so you aren’t forced to buy a full bundle, and you can return your unused pieces - which tends to keep the price reasonable when you are using small amounts to patch an existing floor.